OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 Teams Toolkit generated project file change:

 - Updated lifecycles in yml files to only include provision, deploy, and publish.
+- Added an action `script` so you can run any script in `teamsapp.yml` file.
 - Some actions now support a `writeToEnvironmentFile` parameter to define generated environment variable names.
 - `.env.{envName}` files now only contain non-sensitive information and are removed from `.gitignore`.
 - Added `.env.{envName}.user` files to store sensitive information like password and are added to `.gitignore`.